Skip to main content

 Biotechnology creates value from residual streams

-In the Biotechnology section of the Bioeconomy Arena, which brings together RISE’s infrastructure and capabilities in the field of bioeconomy, the entire biotechnology process is made available to businesses, entrepreneurs, and academia.
-Food-grade-approved infrastructure allows companies, entrepreneurs, and academia to meet and work together on solutions to make maximum use of circular bio-raw materials and create products of value in different industries.
+In the biotechnology part of the Bioeconomy Arena, which brings together RISE infrastructure and capabilities in the field of bioeconomy, the entire biotechnology process is made available to businesses, entrepreneurs and academia.
+A food-grade infrastructure allows companies, entrepreneurs and academia to meet and work together on solutions to maximise the use of circular bio-resources and develop products of value in different industries.

-In the biotechnology part of the initiative, enzymes or microorganisms, such as bacteria and fungi, can be used to convert so-called low-value residual streams into proteins for food and animal feed, for example, or into materials that can replace fossil fuel-derived materials such as plastics.
+In the biotechnology part of the initiative, enzymes or microorganisms such as bacteria and fungi can be used to convert so-called low-value residual streams into, for example, proteins for food and animal feed or materials that can replace fossil fuel-derived materials such as plastics.

-– “This means we can offer the entire biotechnological process with a capacity of up to 10,000 litres with subsequent separation and purification,” says Alriksson.
+"We can therefore offer the entire biotechnological process with a capacity of up to 10,000 litres with subsequent separation and purification," says Björn Alriksson.

-We have well-developed infrastructure, a talented team of experts, we are quick on our feet and we operate in an innovation-friendly environment
+We have a well-developed infrastructure, a good team of experts, we are agile and we are located in an innovation-friendly environment.

 Food-grade approval ensures a clean environment

-The size is exceptional, and so too is the fact that infrastructure for biotechnology in Bioeconomy Arena is food-grade approved as well as certified for genetically modified microorganisms.
-Food-grade approval is important, not only because it allows products to be developed that can be used for food production, but it also ensures that the environment is clean, which is also important for the production of other products.
+The size stands out, and so does the fact that part of the biotechnology infrastructure in the Bioeconomy Arena is food grade approved and also certified for genetically modified microorganisms.
+The food grade approval is important - not only because it enables the production of products that can be used for food production, but it also ensures that the environment is clean, which is also important for the production of other products.

-– “The facility will also have what we call online analysis, which means that analytical instruments measure the processes in real time,” says Alriksson.
+"The facility will also have what we call online analysis, which means that analytical instruments measure the processes in real time," says Björn Alriksson.

 Aviation fuel – or alternatives to meat

 RISE researchers have already developed several products using biotechnology.
-For example, aviation fuel produced from sawdust, where enzymes are first used followed by fermentation, as well as a single-cell protein that can be used for human consumption or as animal feed.
-The single-cell protein was created by growing protein-rich microorganisms on residues from the forest industry.
+These include aviation fuel made from sawdust using first enzymes and then fermentation, and single cell protein that can be used as food and animal feed.
+Single cell protein has been developed by cultivating protein-rich microorganisms from forest industry residues.

-– “The technique can be used to develop protein-rich alternatives to meat or as an ingredient in animal feed,” says Alriksson.
+"The technology can be used to produce protein-rich alternatives to meat or as a animal feed ingredient," says Björn Alriksson.

-Through Bioeconomy Arena, organisations can conduct research and demonstrate that a process works on a large scale, as well as produce a sufficient amount of a substance or material to be able to verify it on the market.
-Bioeconomy Arena is geared towards different types of companies, such as paper pulp mills, sawmills, and forestry companies that all produce residues, companies interested in developing technologies involving microorganisms, industries that today produce plastics, animal feed or foods, as well as academia.
-The infrastructure is open to anyone who is interested.
+Through Bioeconomy Arena, organisations can conduct research and demonstrate that a process works on a large scale, as well as produce sufficient quantities of a substance or material to be able to verify it on the market.
+Bioeconomy Arena is geared towards different types of companies - such as paper pulp mills, sawmills, the forest and agricultural industries, which all rely on residual raw materials, companies interested in developing technologies involving microorganisms, industries that currently produce plastics, animal feed or food, and academia.
+The infrastructure is open to all interested parties.

 Why should these companies choose RISE as a partner?

-– “We have well-developed infrastructure, a talented team of experts, we are quick on our feet and we operate in an innovation-friendly environment,” says Alriksson.
+– “We have well-developed infrastructure, a talented team of experts, we are agile and we operate in an innovation-friendly environment,” says Björn Alriksson.

 Bioeconomy Arena